yast/yast-installation/doc/control-file.md

 ```

 Each role has a short label and a few lines of description in the *texts*
 section, identified by a matching *id* element.
-The contents of *partitioning*
+The contents of *partitioning*,
-and *software* are merged with the corresponding top-level definitions.
+*software* and *globals* are merged with the corresponding top-level definitions.
 See
 [Partitioning](#partitioning) and [Software](#software).

-The *services* part currently supports only enabling additional services which
+The *services* part currently only supports enabling additional services which
 is done by specifying *service* with its *name* as seen in the example.

 ### System Scenarios

-System scenarios contain definition of dialog *inst\_scenarios* in the
+System scenarios contain the definition of the *inst\_scenarios* dialog in the
 first stage installation.
-It offeres several base-scenarios but only one
+It offers several base scenarios, but only one
-of them can be selected as the selected one.
+of them can be selected.

 Example of configured scenarios: